-- 6.82 National guidance advises that Local Plans should identify the scale of need for main town centre uses. - In 2017, the Council commissioned an addendum to the 2014 Retail Study to reassess the quantitative scope for new retail and food and beverage floorspace in Breckland up until 2036, with a second addendum published in May 2018.
-The addendum, as updated, It identified that, in terms of convenience retail floorspace, there was some potential capacity over and above planned commitments in the District.
-The addendumIt, as updated, identified that, in terms of convenience retail floorspace, there was some potential capacity over and above planned commitments in the District.
+6.53 National guidance advises that Local Plans should identify the scale of need for main town centre uses.

+6.54 In 2017, the Council commissioned an addendum to the 2014 Retail Study to reassess the quantitative scope for new retail and food and beverage floorspace in Breckland up until 2036, with a second addendum published in May 2018.
+The Addendum, as updated, (MM147) identified that, in terms of convenience retail floorspace, there was some potential capacity over and above planned commitments in the District.
 However, the provision should be carefully directed.
 Swaffham had an over provision of convenience floorspace for the foreseeable future; Watton had very limited capacity to support new development, whilst Attleborough, Dereham and Thetford all had some limited capacity once commitments are taken into consideration.
-There is also limited capacity indicated for the remaining District outside of the 5 main centres. - 6.84 In terms of comparison goods Breckland's market share of expenditure is estimated at less than 43% and there are high levels of "leakage" outside of the District to higher order centres.
-The 20178 Addendum reinforces this finding with levels of leakage from the market town catchment areas to outside of the District ranging from 654.8% within Attleborough to 42.5% in Watton.
+There is also limited capacity indicated for the remaining District outside of the 5 main centres.

+6.55 In terms of comparison goods Breckland's market share of expenditure is estimated at less than 43% and there are high levels of "leakage" outside of the District to higher order centres.
+The 2018 Addendum reinforces this finding with levels of leakage from the market town catchment areas to outside of the District ranging from 64.8% within Attleborough to 42.5% in Watton.
+(MM!47)

-6.85 In the face of increasing competition from nearby higher order centres the 2014 Retail Study concluded that it would be appropriate and realistic to plan to maintain market shares across the District whilst maintaining the vitality and viability of the town centres.
+6.56 In the face of increasing competition from nearby higher order centres the 2014 Retail Study concluded that it would be appropriate and realistic to plan to maintain market shares across the District whilst maintaining the vitality and viability of the town centres.